mvdbent/onAirScanner/README.md

 ```

 We now have enabled an API user and now we can authenticate with the Hue Bridge for communication.
-Please write down the Hue API Hash.
+Please write down the Hue API hash that you got.

-We can test with the following:
+Now we can test with the following command:

 ```html
 URL: https://10.0.1.111/api/FIAqb-53KaLBVzXKscihomProgvhUkRko59TAuV